Jump to Section

 - Inpatient centers are not only more likely to offer more options to patients including housing, vocational, educational, and legal help, but these facilities usually provide more treatment options as well.
 Many holistic methods (such as acupuncture, massage therapy, pet therapy, nutrition classes, hypnosis, meditation, yoga, and music/art therapy) are offered by inpatient programs while outpatient centers cannot usually provide these options.

 You can usually expect to rely on inpatient more than outpatient programs to provide additional options as well as safe and reliable treatment.
-Call 800-836-4134 now to discuss the differences between these two types of programs in more detail.
+Call 800-836-4134 Who Answers? now to discuss the differences between these two types of programs in more detail.

 Which Option is Best for Me?